cechallenge/cechallenge.github.io/challenge.md

   * Total GPU Memory : 128GB
   * Supports NVLink

+Participants proceed with model inference on a given server during the second round and submit the inference time to the e-mail address(**cechallenge@samsung.com**).
+The leaderboard runs in two rounds and is updated at **10 a.m.(KST)** every day.
+If you submit it several times, it will be registered based on the last submission.

 ###### Second round assessment submissions

-The second round is also submitted via the Google Form provided in [**Submission**](https://cechallenge.github.io/submission/), and requires you to submit your **inference time**, which is the result of performing inferences on your model.
-During second round, a [**Leaderboard**](https://cechallenge.github.io/leaderboard/) will be running and will be updated daily at **10:00 am(KST)**.
-If you submit multiple times, you will be ranked based on the score of your last submission.
+ 1. Documentation describing the optimization methods and algorithms used by participants. (**docs** or **pdf** format)
+ 2. A GitBub URL containing the framework and source code that you modified.
+ 3. Inference time

+Before the end of second round, Make sure you submit the above three items in the [**Submission.**](https://cechallenge.github.io/submission/)

 ###### Cautions

 ※ The Leaderboard is just a way to share other teams' results.
-※ Participants must submit a GitHub URL containing their modified source code and  framework before the end of Round 2.
 ※ Final rankings will be determined based on multiple evaluation criteria.